Skidamek/AutoModpack/README.md

 Add mods/configs what ever you want in your modpack to the `./AutoModpack/modpack/` directory.

 Restart server and you are good to go!
 Enjoy!

+**If you want to delete some mods from modpack**
+- Go to `./AutoModpack/modpack/` directory on your server.
+- Create file `delmods.txt`.
+- Inside this file put names of mods you want to delete. (one name per line!)

 # FAQ
 - Which versions are supported?